deisser/T3_1000-Benchmark/README.md

 - The artifact is named `benchmarks.jar` and is located at `./target/benchmarks.jar`
 - To run the benchmarks use `java -jar benchmarks.jar` or the corresponding path to the artifact

+### Where are the Benchmarks

+The Benchmarks are all in `./src/main/kotlin/com/koch/Benchmark.kt`.
+Every Method with `@Benchmark` annotation will be benchmarked.

 ### CLI interaction (not working at the moment)

 - `--curve` or `-c` to choose curve.
 Options: `p256`, `p384`, `p521`